-- Likkutei Levi Yitzchak-Haaros L'sefer Hazohar-Bereishis - Likkutei Levi Yitzchak-Haaros L'sefer Hazohar-Shemos-Devarim
+- Likkutei Levi Yitzchak-Haaros L'sefer Hazohar-Bereishis - Likkutei Levi Yitzchak-Haaros L'sefer Hazohar-Shemos-Devarim -These were written on the margins of the Zohar that he possessed in exile. - Likkutei Levi Yitzchak-Haaros al Sefer Hatanya minute details, in the words and expressions, in the gematriyaos-and even the nekudos and trup.

--These were written on the margins of the Zohar that he possessed in exile. - Likkutei Levi Yitzchak-Haaros al Sefer Hatanya -A small sefer originally written on the margins of the Tanya in exile. - Toras Levi Yitzchak-Chiddushim Ubiurim L'shas Mishnah u'Gemara - -These were also written in exile. - Likkutei Levi Yitzchak-Likkutim al Pesukei Tanach u'Maamarei Chazal; Igros Kodesh - -Including the letters and reshimos that were sent to the Rebbe.
+A small sefer originally written on the margins of the Tanya in exile. - Toras Levi Yitzchak-Chiddushim Ubiurim L'shas Mishnah u'Gemara - -These were also written in exile. - Likkutei Levi Yitzchak-Likkutim al Pesukei Tanach u'Maamarei Chazal; Igros Kodesh - -Including the letters and reshimos that were sent to the Rebbe.